gabrielaortiz6/logo-generator/README.md

 ## Description

-This project creates a command line app that will generate a logo based on a few user inputs, namely text, text color, shape, and shape color.
+This project creates a command line app for people who would like to easily generate simple logos quickly and without the hassle of having to hire a graphic designer.
+Only a few user inputs are required, namely text, text color, shape, and shape color.
 After the user has entered their responses, a .svg file is created using these inputs, which can then be viewed in a browser.

 This app uses inquirer for the prompts and jest for testing.

 ### User Story